oneeve8/kobble-data/content/videonarrativehowto.md

 #

-### Kobble can be used for a variety of purposes
-With Kobble, you can easily create content for a variety of purposes.
-You can keep all your data in Kobble such as study notes, projects, internet research, reports, and presentations.
-You can even stream archived books and view them in your Kobble environment.
-Kobble also helps you increase your productivity as you browse the internet collecting information for your research projects.
-You can also keep images, videos and all other project related links and notes all together in one place.
-Drag and drop makes all your multi-tasking so quick and easy.
-[saving an image, saving a video link, taking notes]

-### Kobble allows you to organize the way you want to
-Kobble allows you to create various items in a tree data format such as links, file folders, documents and slide presentations.
-Kobble's unique tree data model contains Channels and what we call Tracks - which is simply a collection of these items relating to your projects that you want to keep track of.
-You can create an unlimited number of Channels, Tracks and Items to organize your work.

-### Kobble has drag and drop features
-The versatility of the Kobble tree format allows you to drag and drop easily so you can organize and rearrange your Channels, Tracks and Items however you want.
-Another great feature of Kobble is that you can collect internet links easily by dragging and dropping them directly from the internet right into your Kobble Tracks.
-So, you can keep links organized where you need them, right alongside with other related information within your project Tracks.

-### Kobble uses Markdown format
-Documents and presentations in your Kobble environment are formatted using Markdown, an easy to use and versatile syntax format.
-The benefits of Markdown is that it is platform independent, intuitive to use, uses plain text, provides basic formatting, and is easily converted to HTML.

-### Kobble data storage using GitHub
-Kobble stores all of your data on [GitHub](https://github.com) in *your personal account*.
-For those already familiar with GitHub, you will love this!
-Perhaps GitHub is new to other users, but you will soon see the benefits of having all your data stored and backed up so easily.
-You will have stress free storage with the security that your data is never lost.
-GitHub is easy to use and keeps everything updated as you edit.
-Your data can be edited, updated and controlled both through your personal GitHub account as well as through your personal Kobble environment.
-GitHub also keeps all of your revisions!

-### Share and collaborate or keep it private with Kobble
-Some people like privacy; some people like sharing and collaborating; and some people like a little of both.
-Kobble has the versatility for sharing as much or as little as you want.
-Your Kobble data can be stored in GitHub as a Secret Gist, a Private Repo, or a Public Repo.
-All of your data is sent directly from your browser to GitHub, so it is never stored on our servers.
-Your data actually completely bypasses our servers, so if you choose to keep privacy, then nobody else ever sees any of your data unless you decide to make it public.
-You can choose to keep your information private, and yet still easily share parts of it by sharing Channels of information with people who are interested in your work.
-Sharing Kobble Channels with people you are collaborating with on your projects is effortless.
-With Kobble, you always maintain control over your own data.

-### Just imagine what you can do with Kobble
-Just imagine how much more productive you will be by having control over how your data is collected, created, presented, stored and shared!
-Kobble gives you mastery over all stages of your creative process and productivity: starting from the conception of your ideas; to gathering information; to then collaborating with others; up to the completion of your projects in a final presentation; and finally, to sharing your finished product with others.
-Once you see what you can do with Kobble, you'll wonder how you ever lived without it.
-Check out our videos and tutorials to help you get started, right away!

 ## Onboarding
 In this video we will show you how to onboard with Kobble, and give you a brief overview of what you can do with Kobble.